SBOM Generation Guide for Yocto - Embedded Linux

 Best Practices

-1. Enable SBOM generation by default - Add create-spdx to your distro configuration
+1. Enable SBOM generation by default - Add create-spdx (or create-spdx-3.0 on scarthgap+) to your distro configuration

 4. Consider hierarchy - Use sbomify’s hierarchy support for complex products